Dom031/Dom031/README.md

 I’ve spent the last few years diving deep into backend development and software design.
 My strongest skills are in **Python**, **SQL**, and **Java**, and I’ve built several projects using **PyQt5**, **SQLite**, and object-oriented programming.
 I love building logical systems that solve real-world problems and make workflows smoother and more efficient.

-Some of my most enjoyable projects include:
+### 🛠️ Some of My Most Enjoyable Projects

-- 🧾 **Fluxoro** – A desktop sales management app built using Python, PyQt5 and SQLite to automate reporting and data management.
+- 🧾 **[Fluxoro](https://github.com/Dom031/fluxoro)** – A desktop sales management app built using Python, PyQt5, and SQLite.
+Designed to automate data entry, export reports in CSV/Excel/PDF, and support real-time sales tracking with user-friendly dashboards.

+- 📦 **[Depot System](https://github.com/Dom031/depot-system)** – A Java-based parcel workflow simulation that uses the MVC design pattern.
+Models real-world logistics and outputs daily reports using queue-based logic.

+- 🚲 **[Bike Rental Tracker](https://github.com/Dom031/bike-rental)** – C++ application built to manage a small bike rental service.
+Includes functionality for recharging electric bikes, tracking rentals, and calculating daily revenue from input/output files.

-- 🎮 **2D Platformer Game** – A Unity game built using C# to explore game mechanics, physics, and custom interactions.
+- 🎮 **[2D Platformer Game](https://github.com/Dom031/unity-platformer)** – A C# game developed in Unity exploring movement mechanics, object collisions, and player interaction systems.
+Helped me grow confidence in event-driven programming and game development logic.

 I’m now looking to break into the tech industry and work with teams that value creativity, clean code, and purposeful technology.
 I’m currently learning **Flask** and exploring **cloud technologies** like AWS to expand my backend and deployment skills.